Advancing innovation despite increasing machine complexity

 This customer selected a Siemens 840 D as the control system for these varied tasks.
 The Siemens 840 D has strengths not only in five-axis milling but also in the special applications of measuring, setting the neutral zero points and positioning the actuators.
 The CAM platform adds other strengths.
 “NX supplies a robust, open CAM system, which is expanded in a program written with Visual Studio.net in order to output measuring and control programs for the Siemens 840 D,” says Klaus Harke, CNC system specialist at Fooke.
 “This is followed by the programming of the five-axis contour processing.”

 The entire program can now be simulated using the virtual NC kernel VNCK with machine-specific parameters such as mass and inertia.
-As a result, for the first time it is possible to ensure that a concept solves a given problem without damaging any expensive components.
+As a result, for the first time it is possible to support a concept solving a given problem without damaging any expensive components.

 The benefits of the Siemens platform have been especially evident in this project.
 “Programming the machine during development made it available to the customer sooner,” says Pierick.
 Computer simulation ruled out many of the risks associated with innovative machining techniques.
 In addition, showing the simulation to the customer created confidence in Fooke’s problem-solving skills.
 It also facilitated implementation and training.
 The delivery of an entire CAM process that had been defined on one platform ensures a successful solution for the customer.
 Teamcenter tied together the entire package by providing immediate access to all the product information necessary for later retooling, maintenance and service.